What is Ramsar Convention?

 - The Ramsar Convention covers three important subjects:

 - There are now 171 contracting parties.
 They are expected o designate suitable wetlands in their territory under the Ramsar List of Wetlands of International Importance.

 - The designated wetlands are to be taken care of and judiciously used.

 - Shared wetlands by two or more territories are to be used after due consultation.

 - Ramsar Convention is not a regulatory regime.
 It was modified under the Paris Protocol in 1982 and by the Regina Amendments in 1987.

 - World Wetlands Day was first celebrated in 1997 and has been ever since celebrated annually on February 2nd to mark its anniversary.

 - This conference happens every three years.
-They come with a new plan of action with its set goals every six years.
+They come up with a new plan of action with set goals every six years.
 The latest one was formulated in the 12th convention for the years 2016-2024 and is the 4th plan of their tenure.

 - It has 6 partners that are international organizations, namely